-•

 Care:

-Grooming & Hygiene

-• Snakes will regularly shed their skin; ensure humidity of habitat is at appropriate level to allow snake to shed properly.

-• Never try to remove eye caps by yourself.
+Grooming & Hygiene Snakes will regularly shed their skin; ensure humidity of habitat is at appropriate level to allow snake to shed properly.
+Never try to remove eye caps by yourself.
 Seek veterinary care.

-Health

-• Active and alert

-• Clear eyes (except when shedding)

-• Eats regularly

-• Healthy skin

-• Sheds regularly

-• Sheds skin in one complete piece

-Normal Behavior

-As your snake gets ready to shed, their eyes will turn a milky blue/grey over the course of a few days and their body color will start to dull and develop a whitish sheen.
+Health Active and alert Clear eyes (except when shedding) Eats regularly Healthy skin Regularly sheds skin in one complete piece Free of mites and ticks Normal Behavior As your snake gets ready to shed, their eyes will turn a milky blue/grey over the course of a few days and their body color will start to dull and develop a whitish sheen.
 May become irritable; avoid handling if possible.
 Appetite may vary.

 Recommended Supplies:

 Appropriate Size Habitat Climbing Decor

 Food Under Tank Heater

 Substrate Thermometer

-Moss Humidity Guage

-Water Dish Heat Fixture
+Moss Water Dish Humidity Guage Heat Fixture

 Hide Heat Bulb